SeanBE/seanBE.github.io/content/post/deep-learning-aws.md

 * [Deep Learning Tutorial for Kaggle's Facial Keypoints Detection](https://www.kaggle.com/c/facial-keypoints-detection/details/deep-learning-tutorial)
 * [Installing TensorFlow on AWS](https://gist.github.com/erikbern/78ba519b97b440e10640)

 I would launch an instance, install the necessary dependencies, and create an AMI.
-I had an AMI for each deep learning framework that I wanted to use (Theano, Caffe, Tensorflow etc.)
+This would be repeated for each deep learning framework that I wanted to use (Theano, Caffe, Tensorflow etc.)

 I recently came upon [NVIDIA Docker](https://github.com/NVIDIA/nvidia-docker) and I haven't stopped using it since.
-I've only got one AMI and it's much faster to update the frameworks and their underlying dependencies.
+I'm only storing one AMI now and it's much faster for me to update the frameworks and their underlying dependencies.
-NVIDIA Docker is a thin wrapper for [Docker](https://www.docker.com/what-docker) with the added benefit that it can discover any available GPU devices and their respective driver files.
+NVIDIA Docker is a thin wrapper for [Docker](https://www.docker.com/what-docker) that can, in addition to the default functionality, discover available GPU devices and their respective driver files.

 Throughout this tutorial, I'm going to assume you've selected one of the GPU EC2 instances, running Ubuntu 14.04.4 LTS (Trusty Tahr).
 Issues might arise if you don't follow.

-It took roughly 15 minutes, following this tutorial, from launching the instance to having a container ready with Keras, Theano, and CUDA.
+Following this tutorial, it took roughly 15 minutes, from launching the instance to having a container ready with Keras, Theano, and CUDA.

 ## **Creating the EC2 Instance**